-The Respondent was notified at his last known address by the OTSC that if he did not file an answer or otherwise respond to the allegations in the OTSC in a responsive and timely manner, the Commission could enter a Final Decision and Order that assumes the truth of the allegations in the OTSC.
+The Respondent was notified at his last known address by the OTSC that if he did not file an answer or otherwise respond to the allegations in the OTSC in a timely manner, the Commission could enter a Final Decision and Order that assumes the truth of the allegations in the OTSC.
 In addition, the notice informed him that the Commission may take particular action against his certification, including granting in full the relief contemplated in the OTSC.
 These advisories were sufficient to place him on notice of the consequences of any default.
+See

-See Lawless v.
+Lawless v.
 Bd. of Registration in Pharmacy, 466 Mass.
-1010, 1010 n.1, 1011 (2013) (concluding that pharmacist had "ample notice," where he was informed that "failure to appear at any hearing would result in entry of default and that, in the event of default, the board could enter a final decision accepting as true the allegations contained in the show cause order"); See also Univ.
+1010, 1010 n.1, 1011 (2013) (concluding that pharmacist had "ample notice," where he was informed that "failure to appear at any hearing would result in entry of default and that, in the event of default, the board could enter a final decision accepting as true the allegations contained in the show cause order"); Univ.
 Hosp., Inc. v.
 Massachusetts Comm'n Against Discrimination, 396 Mass.
-533, 539 (1986) (holding that default provision did not violate due process, as it "afford[ed] the

-[R]espondent reasonable procedural safeguards for notice and opportunity to be heard").
+533, 539 (1986) (holding that default provision did not violate due process, as it "afford[ed] the [R]espondent reasonable procedural safeguards for notice and an opportunity to be heard").
 Despite being afforded the opportunity to do so, the Respondent has failed to file an answer, request an adjudicatory hearing, or otherwise respond.

-On May 7, 2024, the Division moved for a default judgment and final decision and served the Motion, with Exs.
-A and B attached, by USPS Priority Mail with tracking information to the Respondent's last known address.
-Ex.
-C. The Commission provided sufficient notice by delivering the OTSC and the Motion using USPS Priority Mail.
-Massachusetts law presumes that the addressee receives properly deposited mail.
+On September 27, 2024, the Division moved for a default judgment and final decision and served the Motion, with the OTSC and OTSC tracking information attached as exhibits, by USPS Priority Mail with tracking information to the Respondent's last known address as indicated by a CLEAR search conducted by the Division.
+Att.
+3.

+The Commission provided sufficient notice by delivering the OTSC and the Motion using USPS Priority Mail.
+Under Massachusetts case law, there is a presumption that the addressee receives properly deposited mail.
 See Espinal's Case, 98 Mass.
 App.
 Ct.
 152, 152-53, 156 (2020) (citing Eveland v.
 Lawson, 240 Mass.
-99, 103 (1921) ("The depositing of a letter in the post office, properly addressed, postage prepaid, to a person at his place of business or residence, is prima facie evidence that it was received in the ordinary course of mails.")); Commonwealth v.
+99, 103 (1921) ("The depositing of a letter in the post office, properly addressed, postage prepaid, to a person at his place of business or residence, is prima facie evidence that it was received in the ordinary course of mails.")); see also Commonwealth v.
 Crosscup, 369 Mass.
-228, 239 (1975) ("Proper mailing of a letter is 'prima facie evidence' in civil cases of its receipt by the addressee." (citations omitted)).
-Further, nothing in Chapter 6E required the Division to take any additional steps.
+228, 239 (1975) ("Proper mailing of a letter is 'prima facie evidence' in civil cases of its receipt by the addressee.").
+Further, nothing in chapter 6E required the Division to take any additional steps.
 Nor is the Division prohibited from relying on the certification that it mailed the Motion via USPS Priority Mail delivery.
-See Espinal's Case, 98 Mass.
+See Espinal's Case,

+98 Mass.
 App.
 Ct. at 157 (stating that "on other occasions when the Legislature intended to impose a requirement for notice by certified mail, return receipt requested, it has done so explicitly").
-The undersigned may presume that the Respondent received the Motion that was sent through USPS Priority Mail at his last known address.
+I may presume that the Respondent received the Motion that was sent through USPS Priority Mail at his last known address.